m3data/collective-futurecrafting/_craft/provocation.md

         <summary class='accordion__trigger'>What are the Three Horizons?</summary>
         <div class='accordion__content'>
           <p>The Three Horizons Framework is a way of understanding the past, present, and future as interconnected and interdependent.
 It helps us see where we've come from, where we are, and where we're going.</p>
           <p>Each horizon represents a different way of thinking, doing, and being in the world.
-By mapping these horizons, we can see how they interact and influence each other, and how we can shape the future we want to create.</p>
+By mapping and playing between these horizons, we can see how they interact and influence each other, and how we can craft the future we want to born.</p>
           <p>Learn more about the <a href='https://www.h3uni.org/tutorial/three-horizons/' target='_blank'>Three Horizons framework</a>.</p>
         </div>
 </details>" %}